dustywhite7/Econ8310/SlidesCode/2 - ARIMA.md

 ### For lab today:

 Working with your group, use the Omaha historic weather data (using all but the final 10 days) to:
+- Choose a time series
 - Plot the data
-- Make the data stationary
+- Make the data stationary (unless you believe it is already stationary)
 - Fit an ARIMA model
-- Find a model that you believe describes weather patterns as well as possible.
+- Find a model that you believe describes your weather pattern of choice as well as possible.

 ---